Nyrrell/tgtg-notifier/README.md

 of `Email`).<br>

-⚠️ Too Good To Go use Datadome bot protection and maybe you must provide a `Cookie`, if a cookie is needed, a link appear in the console, follow it, complete captcha and get you cookie using DevTools.
+⚠️ Too Good To Go use Datadome bot protection and maybe you must provide a `Cookie`, if a cookie is needed, a link appear in the console, follow it, complete captcha and get your cookie using DevTools.

 ```json
 {